Full Time: February 18, 2020 – December 30, 2020Apply

 This course will assist students in learning to recognize and appreciate the importance of each client’s personal choice and their unique individual support needs without compromising health and safety.
 The course concludes by illustrating various methods for teaching self-help, as well as domestic, community, vocational and leisure skills, utilizing functional curriculum and task analysis.

 This course will provide students with the skills necessary to prepare for, seek and secure employment in their field of study.
-Topics will include resumes and cover letters, interview skills, dress code, professionalism.
+Topics will include resumes and cover letters, interview skills, dress code, and professionalism.

 Tuition fees for this program are due and payable at least 30 days prior to the cohort start date.
 Students with guaranteed funding arrangements will be exempt from this requirement provided that they produce documentary proof at least 30 days prior to the cohort start date.